Montenegrin clubs in European football competitions

 After the end of every competitive season, football clubs from Montenegro play in European competitions.

 Teams from Montenegro have been playing on the international scene since they represented SFR Yugoslavia during the 1970s.
 Since 2006, Montenegrin teams have played as representatives of independent Montenegro, and qualified through the Montenegrin First League and Montenegrin Cup.

-Currently, four Montenegrin clubs take part in UEFA European Cups.
+Currently, three Montenegrin clubs take part in UEFA European Cups.
 The champion of the First Montenegrin League plays in UEFA Champions League qualifiers.
-The second and third placed team from the First League play in UEFA Europa Conference League qualifiers.
-The winner of the Montenegrin Cup also plays in the Europa Conference league.
+The second placed team from the First League play in UEFA Conference League qualifiers.
+The winner of the Montenegrin Cup also plays in the Conference league.